remcolakens/pokebox/README.md

 ## Installation

-The fastest way to get started is by cloning this monorepo to your local environment.
-You can achieve this by following these steps:
+To get started with this project, follow these steps:

 1. Before you get started, make sure you have `pnpm` installed on your local machine.
 If you don't have it installed yet, you can follow the installation instructions provided [here](https://pnpm.io/installation)
 2. Clone this repository to your local machine by running the following command in your terminal: